Lavender Care

 Not all plants produce seeds.
 Lavender plants easily hybridize and sometimes the resulting plants are sterile and cannot produce seeds.
 Taking cuttings from the plant are the only way to reproduce and get more of these particular hybrid plants.

-How to Take Cuttings to Start New Plants
+Lavender Cuttings - How to Take Cuttings to Start New Plants

 There are two types of cuttings, old wood and new growth tip cuttings.
 Woody cuttings have some of the old woody growth attached whereas tip cuttings are just that, 2-3" long new growth tips.
+Learn how to grow Lavender from cuttings and information about growing Lavender from cuttings below.

-To root your cuttings place your starts in small pots of well drained sandy potting mix.
-You may choose to dip each cutting into rooting hormone prior to potting up.
 Check frequently and keep the soil moist and in about six weeks you should be able to give each cutting a little tug.
 If you feel resistance then that means you now have roots grabbing hold of the soil.

-Plant out new plants after all danger of frost is gone.
-It takes about three to five years for the plants to reach mature size.
-Blooms will start appearing the first year.
-You may also buy your Lavender plants online which gives you the widest selection available.
-You may choose to visit your local garden center or look through plant catalogs to see potted lavender available for sale.
+You may choose to buy your Lavender plants online which gives you the widest selection available.
+You may visit your local garden center or look through plant catalogs to see potted Lavender available for sale.
 Be sure to see our resources for information on what's available.

 Buying potted plants assures you of the variety and sometimes lets you see just what color the bloom will be.
 You may be surprised by the number and variety of plants available through mail order or internet.
 Choosing to buy Lavender plants allows you to purchase at different stages of growth from small starts to larger plants.